ZeNyfh/gigavibe-java-edition/README.md

 > YT-DLP (added to path)

-The rest will be in the pom.xml file and/or Referenced Libraries.
+The rest will be in the pom.xml file.

 ## Usage